CodedOnQubic/coded-miner-release/README.md

 # $0.01 IS CODED

-Qubic CPU Miner for the CODED mining pool.
+The official Qubic Miner for the CODED mining pool.

 ## 👁️ Beta Release